JeffMacaluso/JeffMacaluso.github.io/_posts/2018-02-19-AnalyzeThisAI.md

 - GPUs are essential for any kind of serious deep learning work
     - [CUDA](https://developer.nvidia.com/cuda-zone) and [cuDNN](https://developer.nvidia.com/cudnn), the toolkits required to use an NVIDIA GPU with deep learning libraries, are not as difficult as they seem to set up
     - GPU memory matters - my 5 year old GPU has much less memory than GPUs today, and as a result my mini-batches had to be smaller (resulting in a slower training speed and reduced accuracy)
-- [fast.ai](http://www.fast.ai/) by Jeremy Howard and [Deep Learning](http://www.deeplearningbook.org/) by Yoshua Bengio, Ian Goodfellow, and Aaron Courville were fantastic learning resources
+- [fast.ai](http://www.fast.ai/) by Jeremy Howard and Rachel Thomas and [Deep Learning](http://www.deeplearningbook.org/) by Yoshua Bengio, Ian Goodfellow, and Aaron Courville were fantastic learning resources
     - I plan on writing a post in the future with all of the "rules of thumb" from Deep Learning after I finish reading it cover to cover - stay tuned!

 ## Code